Kathryn Brimblecombe-Fox (PhD)

 is a visual artist and researcher.

-Her work visualises normally invisible aspects of the world, contemporary technology and human-machine relationships, in ways that reflect the past while scanning our potential future horizons.
+Her work visualises normally invisible aspects of the world, contemporary technology, and human-machine relationships, in ways that reflect the past while scanning our potential future horizons.

-While interested in militarised technology, Kathryn’s broad interest in technology stems from growing up with a father who, while a grain-grower, was also a keen HAM amateur radio operator.
+While interested in militarised technology, Kathryn’s broad interest in technology stems from growing up with a father who, while a grain-grower, was also a keen HAM: amateur radio operator.
 As a result of growing up with her father and his exemplary kit, Kathryn errs against venerating technological prowess.
 She is, however, no technophobe.
 In her paintings she combines these influences with a love of landscape and cosmic skies.
 Her childhood farm was on the flat naturally treeless black-soil Pirrinuan Plain, between Dalby and Jimbour, Queensland, Australia.
 It was here, in the vast distance of endless horizons, shimmering mirages and glistening night skies that Kathryn first took imaginational flight.
 The aerial or cosmic perspective is still evident in her paintings today.

 Kathryn loves paintings, and she loves thinking!
 Every painting, however, has a reference point in the landscape of her childhood.
 This reference point is distance, her childhood playground, and now her adult imaginary.